2.4 Significant accounting policies

 Depreciation methods, estimated useful lives and residual value

 Depreciation on tangible assets is calculated on a straight-line basis so as to expense the cost less residual value over the estimated useful life's prescribed and in the manner laid down under Schedule II to the Companies Act, 2013.
 The useful lives have been determined based on technical evaluation done by the management's expert which are higher than those specified by Schedule II to the Companies Act; 2013, in order to reflect the actual usage of the assets.
 The estimated useful lives and residual values are reviewed at the end of each reporting period, with the effect of any change in estimate accounted for on a prospective basis.
-Assets costing individually rupee equivalent of ?
-5,000 or less are fully charged off on purchase.
+Assets costing individually rupee equivalent of INR 5,000 or less are fully charged off on purchase.
 Depreciation for assets purchased / sold during the period is proportionately charged.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains or losses arising from disposal of property, plant and equipment which are carried at cost are recognised in the Statement of Profit and Loss.

-o Intangible assets
+o.
+Intangible assets

 Intangible assets that are acquired are recognized at cost initially and carried at cost less accumulated amortization and accumulated impairment loss, if any.

-i Computer software
+(i) Computer software

 Computer software are stated at cost, less accumulated amortisation and impairment losses, if any.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.

-ii Amortisation methods and periods
+(ii) Amortisation methods and periods

 Intangible assets with finite useful live are amortized over their respective individual estimated useful lives (6 years in case of computer softwares) on a straight line basis.

-p Trade and other payables
+p.
+Trade and other payables

 These amounts represent liabilities for goods and services provided to the Company prior to the year end which are unpaid .
 The amounts are unsecured and are usually paid as per mutually agreed terms.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
 They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.

-q Borrowings
+q.
+Borrowings

 Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
 In this case, the fee is deferred until the draw down occurs.
 To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.